lpacher/lae/fpga/practicum/1_arty/README.md

 ## Connect the board to your personal computer
 [**[Contents]**](#contents)

-Despite the board can be powered from external power supply, for this course we will simply power the board using 5V from USB cable.
+Despite the board can be powered from an external power supply, for this course we will simply power the board using 5V from USB cable.
 Connect the board to the USB port of your personal computer using a **USB A to micro USB cable**.
 Verify that the **POWER** status LED turns on.

 Use the DMM to perform basic power checks.
-Repeat the measurement using the **oscilloscope**.
+Repeat all your measurements using the **oscilloscope**.

 <br />